zonArt/openlp/documentation/manual/source/configure.rst

 **Add missing songs when opening service:**

-With this box selected, if you open an order of service created on another computer, or if one of the songs are no longer in your Media Manager, it will automatically enter the song in your Songs Media Manager.
+With this box selected, when you open an order of service created on another computer, or if one of the songs are no longer in your Media Manager, it will automatically enter the song in your Songs Media Manager.
+If this box is not checked, the song is available in the service but will not be added to the Media Manager.

 Bibles Tab
 ==========